techidaily/site-sound-optimizing/source/_posts/updated-2024-approved-pushing-boundaries-in-sound-design-top-5-innovative-audio-distortion-applications.md

 In addition, you can also consider the restriction as a way to prevent duplication of results on web searches and prevent the overuse of creative assets.
 As such, you cannot use their creative assets on items such as print media and physical goods, including T-shirts and mugs.

-## Part5: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c-BHGGIC0zE?si=FzUQKZa-bx8OlKuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QRaEdFMU-Xc?si=OjaiTvlogJy5wHhN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part5: FAQs

 ### Why should you create a Pexels account?